 A perfectly revetted bunker

-Like a tidy desk or newly cleaned car, it’s aesthetically highly satisfying.
+Like a tidy desk or a newly cleaned car, aesthetically it’s highly satisfying.

 Your hard-earned knowledge of the sport is finally paying dividends.

 Practice days at pro events, watching top pros up close